macrium/mrimgx_file_layout/docs/FILE_LAYOUT.md

 > This layout is not valid for Image Files created with Macrium Reflect v8.x or earlier.
 ***
 ### Overview
 The data layout in an image file is similar to that on a physical disk, including disk format, partitions, and file systems.
-The following digram shows how a single disk directly maps to a full disk image.
+The following diagram shows how a single disk directly maps to a full disk image.

 ![FILE LAYOUT](../assets/mrimgx-layout.png)